cedricauc/python-elasticsearch-census/README.md

 # MCP Server for Analyzing US Census Data with Elasticsearch

 Welcome!
-This repository contains the source code for the building an MCP Server with Elasticsearch for Population Census Data".
+This repository contains the source code for the building an MCP Server with Elasticsearch for analysing US census data.

 This project provides a runnable implementation of a custom Model Context Protocol (MCP) server.
 Built with Python and the FastMCP framework, this server connects to an Elasticsearch index containing sample US population data.
 ## Prerequisites